Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For students who want a more structured approach to learning, or need the commitment and accountability that comes with a scheduled course, Becker is your best bet.
 Their live class sessions are extremely helpful and offer roughly the same curriculum that is contained in the on demand videos, but in a live format.
 The class sessions are lengthy, thorough and offer students the chance to stop and ask questions if they need clarification.
 Many students prefer learning in a classroom setting alongside peers, and this format gives you that opportunity.
 Additionally, the live classes (both live online and in-person) are offered frequently.
 There are not just a couple offerings and if one doesn’t work, you’re out of luck.
 New classes start all the time, all with varying meeting days and lengths.
 This is a true benefit for students who need that extra push to keep them on track.

 Like Becker, Wiley CPAexcel offers three different course options from which to choose.
-However, the course offerings from the two companies differ when it comes to pricing, with Wiley CPAexcel generally having more affordable price points.
+However, the course offerings from the two companies differ when it comes to pricing, with Wiley CPAexcel generally having slightly more affordable price points.
 Each of Wiley’s three offerings provide differing levels of content, access and resources, with the three options as follows:

 Essentials Review Course